 You can stop the CommandLine execution by press Ctrl+C.

 If you chose to install CommandLine on a different machine than Talend Administration Center, then you need to configure the CommandLine access parameters in the Configuration page of Talend Administration Center Web application.
 For more information, see the Talend Administration Center User Guide.

-For more information about the failover and the various actions you can perform on a task when a server is unavailable, see the Talend Administration Center User Guide.
+For more information about the CommandLine usage, see Appendix A of the Talend Administration Center User Guide.